 Update on Recent Cybersecurity Incident

+Incident Contained and Limited to Hosted Exchange Email Business, Representing Approximately 1% of Total Annual Revenue

-SAN ANTONIO, Dec.
-09, 2022 (GLOBE NEWSWIRE) -- Rackspace Technology® RXT today issued an update following the recent ransomware incident affecting its Hosted Exchange email business, a managed email solution provided to small and medium businesses.
+/EIN News/ -- SAN ANTONIO, Dec.
+09, 2022 (GLOBE NEWSWIRE) -- Rackspace Technology® (NASDAQ: RXT) today issued an update following the recent ransomware incident affecting its Hosted Exchange email business, a managed email solution provided to small and medium businesses.
 Following the discovery of the incident, Rackspace engaged industry-leading global cybersecurity firm CrowdStrike to help investigate and remediate.
-Due to swift action on the Company's part in disconnecting its network and following its incident response plans, CrowdStrike has confirmed the incident was quickly contained and limited solely to the Hosted Exchange Email business.
+Due to swift action on the Company’s part in disconnecting its network and following its incident response plans, CrowdStrike has confirmed the incident was quickly contained and limited solely to the Hosted Exchange Email business.

 The Hosted Exchange Email business represents approximately 1% of Rackspace’s total annual revenue and is comprised of primarily small and medium businesses who solely use this product.
 No other Rackspace products, platforms, solutions, or businesses were affected or are experiencing downtime due to this incident.